 Yes, your appearance matters.
 You don’t have to step into the room looking like Giselle or Brad Pitt, but you do need to look put together, regardless of your wardrobe budget.
 There are many places with budget-friendly prices for a fantastic professional wardrobe.

 There’s no better way to master the art of business etiquette than rolling into your client meeting looking fresh, well-dressed, and sufficiently awake (caffeinated).
 Your outward professional appearance will speak volumes about you as a professional.

 Believe it or not, your clothing will affect your success.

 2. Be on Time for Your Client Meeting

 Few things will make you look as unprofessional as showing up late will.
 It makes you look sloppy, unprepared and unorganized.
 Furthermore, it may make a client wonder about your time management skills.

-Being on time for a client meeting (if not 10 minutes early) speaks volumes about how much you care about your work and your client.
-Being on time shows them that they are your priority.
+Being on time for a client meeting (if not 10 minutes early) speaks volumes about your business etiquette.
+It shows how much you care about your work and your client and shows them they are your priority.
 It also shows them that you have a tight schedule, you are busy, and actively engaged.

 3. Speak in Turn

 Never, ever interrupt a client while they are speaking.
 That tells them that you are so deep in your thought process that you aren’t even hearing them.
 There will be a few instances in large conferences or in meetings where you might need to interrupt, but as a general rule let someone finish their thoughts.